 Prescription diet to dissolve the stones.
 Urinary acidifiers to change the urine pH and if the stones cannot be dissolved, surgical removal will be necessary.

 Surgery to remove cancer.
-Chemotherapy and/or radiotherapy may also be given.
+Chemotherapy and/or radiotherapy as a follow up where indicated.

 Blood clotting disorders: